 Come early October second-hand stores will be flooded with Halloween costumes.
 Before you look at any high-priced costume shops make sure to check out local thrift shops.
 You can find basic costumes to very impressive and expensive costumes.
 The best part is the prices are great!

-Halloween stores need to sale all of their merchandise before Halloween.
+Halloween stores need to sell all of their merchandise before Halloween.
 Once Halloween is over these shops close their doors for the year.
-Try shopping one or two days before Halloween and you will probably see lots of costumes that have been discounted 50% or more!
+Try shopping one or two days before Halloween and you will probably see lots of costumes that have been discounted by 50% or more!
 This could mean some huge savings but the downside is the inventory is usually limited.

 Make Your Own